 Notification of your preliminary assignments for your required first-year courses (Thinking Matters and PWR 1, ESF, ITALIC, or SLE) will be sent by email.
 These courses will be added to your Study List automatically; you will have the opportunity to change your assignment(s), if desired.

 Your Academic Advisor (Academic Advising Director, Academic Advisor for Student-Athletes, Transfer Advising Coordinator) will contact you by email to begin the advising conversation.
 Be proactive about connecting with your advisor and gathering multiple perspectives on how best to explore your interests within Stanford’s curriculum.
+Complete the 2019 Academic Planning Worksheet in preparation.
 Share your list of interesting courses as well as questions you have regarding your academic plans.
-As you prepare to enroll, use the Study List Planner tool in Axess to draft your proposed schedule and look for course conflicts.
+As you prepare to enroll, enter courses as "Planned" Courses in Simple Enroll in Axess to draft your proposed schedule and look for course conflicts.